BruceChanJianLe/linux-regex/README.md

 Regular expressions are all about text!
 Regular expressions is a tool to help working with text eaiser by describing text pattern.

+- Regular expression engines are eager.
+- Regular expression engines are greedy.

 ## Advantages

 **Regular Expression**